 Computing is an integral part of everyday life and will play a critical role in our children’s futures.
-At New Milton Infant school we strive to provide the starting point for the fundamental communication and technological skills they will develop throughout education and life.
+At New Milton Infant school, the teaching of computing is underpinned by our vision and values and we strive to provide the starting point for the fundamental communication and technological skills they will develop throughout education and life.
 Teachers will have ambitious expectations for all learners, whatever their starting point, whilst meeting the needs of all children.

 Each child will be confident in making safe choices when using the internet.
 We strive to ensure that no child will feel threatened or unsafe when online at home or in school.
 They will learn the necessary precautions to take and know where to seek help.
 This will allow them to become digitally literate so they are able to express themselves and their ideas respectfully through technology.

-The children will begin to explore the key concepts of computer science where they will be taught about how digital systems work.
+In our school we use the ‘Teach Computing’ scheme which focusses on a progression of skills in computer science, information technology, digital literacy and online safety.
+Lessons support our children in the acquisition of knowledge, through the use of key concepts, terms, and vocabulary, providing opportunities to build a shared and consistent understanding.
+Children will begin to explore the key concepts of computer science where they will be taught about how digital systems work.
 They will aim to create and debug basic algorithms whilst reasoning logically to predict the behaviour of simple programmes.

 Through fun and engaging topics, the children will use information technology across the curriculum.
 A variety of applications and programmes will enhance learning in lessons.
 Tablets, laptops, cameras and microphones are available to enrich children’s learning and incorporate technology into their everyday lives.
 This will contribute to the children’s enjoyment of using information technology and their ability to tackle all applications with a sense of achievement and purpose.
 In this way we aim to achieve the National Curriculum’s purpose of providing ‘A high-quality computing education [that] equips pupils to use computational thinking and creativity to understand and change the world’ (DfE, 2014).

 All teachers at New Milton Infant School will strive to ensure that children have the opportunity to use technology to enhance their learning in all subject areas.
-Although computing will be taught discretely, in order for children to build the skills they need to become competent users of technology, it will also be taught in a cross curricular approach.
-For example, the children will design Christmas wrapping paper on the computer but it will be a product they have designed and evaluated therefore linking to Design and Technology.
+Although computing will be taught discretely through a carefully planned sequentially in order for children to build the skills they need to become competent users of technology, it will also be taught in a cross curricular approach.

 Throughout our school we will teach children to develop ‘computational thinking’.
 For example, pupils can think about the steps involved in getting dressed for winter, decomposing the overall task into constituent tasks and then sequencing the instructions (writing an algorithm).
 Collaboration and communication are key skills linked to becoming a successful computational thinker.
 Therefore, many of the tasks designed require children to work in pairs or groups.
 This means the children use and develop the problem solving approaches and computational thinking that underpin computing.